-The requirements for a minor vary by faculty and program(s) of study.
-BA students are required to complete a minimum of 24 credit hours (24h) in the minor program, while BSc students completing a minor in Economics are required to complete a minimum of 18 credit hours (18h) in the minor program.
-Students pursuing a minor should consult with their Academic Advisor to ensure that they will meet the requirements for their specific program of study.
+The requirements for a minor vary by faculty and program of study.
+A minor in economics consists of between 18h and 24h in economics, which must include ECON 1013 and ECON 1023.
+Students should consult with their academic advisor to ensure they will meet all requirements for their specific program of study.